 About project

 A digital database on the immunophenotypical cell profiles of the developing human brain is highly requested.
-The accumulation of data on human brain development, including data on the immunophenotype of various brain regions, remains an important task that has both fundamental and practical importance.
+The accumulation of data on human brain development, including data on the immunophenotype of various brain regions, remains an important task that has both fundamental and practical importance (for more information see "Modern trends in brain mapping and atlasing") .

 Therefore, the Human Prenatal Brain Development Atlas (HBDA) has been launched, which aims to create spatiotemporal reference maps of the whole foetal brain.
 It will combine histological and immunohistochemical methods.
 The HBDA could help answer questions in the histological brain structure, developmental biology, and cell fate and lineage, including neuro- and gliogenesis.